AKShaheen/GEC_Api/README.md

 - **Response**:
   - `200 OK`: Product Added successfully.
   - `401 Unauthorized`: Unauthorized `Authentication Mode`.
-  - `404 Not Found` : Returned if the user or product is not found.
+  - `404 Not Found`: Returned if the user or product is not found.
   - `400 Bad Request`: Any errors.

   ### `DELETE /DeleteOrder/{id}`
-- **Description**: Deletes an Order by its id.
+- **Description**: Deletes an Order by its ID.
 - **Parameters**:
   - `id` (Guid, required): The ID of the Order to delete.
 - **Authentication**: Required.